monarch-initiative/mondo/docs/editors-guide/mass-obsoletion.md

 4. Share the spreadsheet with another curator for review, if needed
 5. Nicole, Trish or Sabrina should proceed with Mass obsoletion pipeline

+### Review and reassign superclasses to "leave the branch" terms

+1. review terms that will leave the branch when the terms are mass obsoleted
+2. assign a new parent when appropriate, ie when the term leaving the branch should remain in the branch
+3. if you agree that a term should leave the branch, assign a "curator confidence to indicate that the term was reviewed

 ### Mass obsoletion pipeline

 #### 1. Add new parents to orphaned superclasses

 1. Add new parents via ROBOT template
+    1. make sure to add a column to add the GH issue related to the review
 2. See example template [here](https://docs.google.com/spreadsheets/d/1KUYvnB1VVBV7KwbKipxvgNLX9FQC0aeaPn3kaxzz92g/edit#gid=834522600)

 #### 2. Mass obsolete Terms